Lillian1228/Data-Science-Nuggets/Algorithms/DSA_Note.md

 - Runtime Notation
   - V denotes the number of vertices (nodes)
   - E denotes the number of edges

+- The concept of *degree* specific to graph theory

+In an *undirected graph*, the degree refers to the number of edges connected to each node.
+Since the edges in a *directed graph* have a direction, the degree of each node in a directed graph is further divided into *indegree* and *outdegree*.

 - Graph Representation in data structures
   1. Adjacency Matrix: the simplest representation